 Whichever route you take, be sure to compare your options.
 If you’ve chosen to use a website builder, make sure all the elements you’ll need for your website are there, or be prepared to change your sitemap based on what’s offered.

 For many people setting out to build a website for the first time, or for professionals looking for a quick and easy solution, a website builder is usually the way to go.
-Also consider whether you need a builder that specializes in a certain type of site: for example, our guides to the best website builder with ecommerce and the best website builder for small business zero in on the best builders for those markets.
+Also consider whether you need a builder that specializes in a certain type of site: for example, our guides to the best ecommerce website builder and the best small business website builder zero in on the best builders for those markets.

 4. Mobile matters